Last Updated on April 20, 2022 by Chenée Lewis

 - 1 lb (454 g) small shell or elbow macaroni pasta

 - 1 lb (454 g) cooked medium shrimp - peeled, deveined and tails removed; cut in half

 - ⅓ cup (80 g) buttermilk ranch dressing

 - 3 teaspoon (15 ml) cajun or creole seasoning - plus more to taste

 - 2 tablespoon (30 ml) fresh lemon juice

 - salt & pepper - to taste (optional)

 - Cook pasta one minute less than package directions in well salted water.
 Rinse, drain and place in large bowl.1 lb small shell or elbow macaroni pasta

-- Add all other ingredients to bowl and stir.1 lb cooked medium shrimp, 3 stalks celery, 4 whole green onions, 1 cup mayonnaise, 1/3 cup buttermilk ranch dressing, 3 tsp cajun or creole seasoning, 2 tbsp fresh lemon juice, salt & pepper, hot sauce
+- Add all other ingredients to bowl and stir.1 lb cooked medium shrimp, 3 stalks celery, 4 whole green onions, 1 cup mayonnaise, ⅓ cup buttermilk ranch dressing, 3 teaspoon cajun or creole seasoning, 2 tablespoon fresh lemon juice, salt & pepper, hot sauce

 - Taste, and adjust seasonings if desired.